 How to Get to Nara from Osaka

-The train is also the best way to get from Osaka to Nara and once again, you can choose from either the JR Line or the Kintetsu Line.
+The train is also the best way to get from Osaka to Nara and once again, you can choose from the JR Line or the Kintetsu Line.

 How to Get to Nara From Kansai International Airport (KIX)